UK regulator urges EEA 'death bond' investors to lodge complaints

 "Calculating the life expectancy of older, medically impaired lives is not an exact science," Chairman Mark Colton said in a letter to shareholders in August 2013.

 EEA Life Settlements said in May that its fund consisted of 485 life insurance policies with a total net death benefit of $1.25 billion.
-Its net asset value was put at $845 million.
+Its net asset value was put at $845 million (515.21 million pounds).

 (Editing by David Holmes)